moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 * have a GitHub account (see our [Quickstart guide](/get-started.html#3-create-github-account))
 * [join the `ministryofjustice` GitHub organisation](https://github.com/orgs/ministryofjustice/sso)

-> If you are a member of ing's GitHub team ([@ministryofjustice/data-engineering](https://github.com/orgs/ministryofjustice/teams/data-engineering)), you are automatically granted access and do not need to submit a request
+> If you are a member of Data Engineering's GitHub team ([@ministryofjustice/data-engineering](https://github.com/orgs/ministryofjustice/teams/data-engineering)), you are automatically granted access and do not need to submit a request

 When you have joined the `ministryofjustice` GitHub organisation, create a pull request in the [Data Platform Github Access GitHub repository](https://github.com/ministryofjustice/data-platform-github-access/) which adds your GitHub username to the Analytical Platform Airflow team defined [here](https://github.com/ministryofjustice/data-platform-github-access/blob/main/analytical-platform-teams.tf#L322).
 Send a message with your pull request link in the [#ask-analytical-platform Slack channel](https://moj.enterprise.slack.com/archives/C4PF7QAJZ) to request a review.